nedmorgan/foster-find/README.md

 * Able to create, read, and delete user
 * Able to create, edit, update, and delete fosters
 * Able to create, read, and delete shelters
+* Able to add a foster to a shelter via the specific shelter show page

 #### Future Improvements:

 * In Version 2 of this application I would like to soft-delete the animals and show them on a separate page that displays adoptions.

-* I would like to have the user to add an animal to their favorite and have that animal display on their user page.
+* I would like to have the user to add an animal as their favorite and have that animal display on their user page.

+* I would like to create a message box under each animal and have users post inspirational messages.

 ## Credits